jairochabr/svg-to-react/README.md

 Encountered an issue?
 Try these quick tips:

 1. Ensure the SVG file is valid
-2. Check file permissions
-3. Restart VSCode and try again
+2. Restart VSCode and try again
-4. Verify you're in a React JS project
+3. Verify you're in a React JS project
-5. Confirm you're using the correct file extension (JSX or TSX)
+4. Confirm you're using the correct file extension (JSX or TSX)

 Still having trouble?
 Open an issue on our [GitHub repository](https://github.com/jairochabr/svg-to-react/issues).
 We're here to help!